tehfaaaaa1/wdu-sis/README.md

 ### 2 Sep 2024
 - Fixed Submission Survey involving checkboxes
 - Updated List survey :
-  - If a respondent has submitted a form, they cannot do it again
+  - A respondent can no longer access the survey after submission.
-  - Respondent includes regular user and enumerator
+  - Respondents includes regular user and enumerator
   - Only korlap can edit answer.
 Not implemented yet

 ### 30 Aug 2024